 Required Courses (12 credit hours)

-The following courses are required courses that must be taken by all finance majors:
+The following courses are required for all finance majors:

 *FIN 4443 is a capstone course that should be taken in the final semester of the major (or as close as possible).